bsc-wdc/HP2C-DT/README.md

    - `amqp-trigger`, optional argument to specify which type of amqp publish is desired for this concrete device.
 Options are:
      - **"onRead"**: sends message for each read or set of reads by using `amqp-interval`: [int]
      - **"onFrequency"**: sends messages periodically every n seconds by using `amqp-frequency`: [int]
+     - **"onChange"**: Executed whenever the values of the sensors defined in `trigger.parameters` change.
    - `amqp-aggregate`, `amqp-agg-args` optional arguments to specify the type of pre-processing to perform on the sensor window, and its arguments (they can vary depending on the aggregate).
 Options include:
        - **"sum"**: Sums up the values in the window.
 Only valid for `Number[]` sensors.
        - **"avg"**: Returns the average of all values in the window.
 Only valid for `Number[]` sensors.